SAT Test Requirements

 - Who can take the test?

 If you are a senior in high school and wish to pursue college education, you are an ideal candidate for the SAT test.
-Any candidate keen to gain admission in a US college can take the SAT test as there are no SAT test requirements specific to US citizens.
+Any candidate keen to gain admission in a US college can take this test as there are no requirements specific to US citizens.
 The community, school, district or state that you reside in, do not pose any restrictions on the eligibility criteria for SAT.

 - How old should you be?